nitinjosephrepo/Items-Frequently-Bought-Together/README.md

 ### Purpose of Market Basket Analysis
 Finding items that buyers desire to buy is the major goal of market basket analysis.
-Market basket analysis may help sales and marketing teams develop more effective product placement, pricing, cross-sell, and up-sell tactics
+Market basket analysis helps sales and marketing teams develop more effective product placement, pricing, cross-sell, and up-sell tactics

 ### We will be utilizing two algorithm for Market Basket Analysis